 - Practice makes perfect, so Kid Smartz has provided a wealth of role playing scenarios.

-- Safely Ever After is a company dedicated to supporting caregivers as they have these difficult conversations.
+- Safely Ever After, opens a new window is a company dedicated to supporting caregivers as they have these difficult conversations.
 Founder Pattie Fitzgerald coined the phrase "Tricky People" to help children realize that strangers aren't always going to look scary.
-The highlights of the site are tips and red flags for parents to watch out for and rules for children.
+The highlights of the site are tips, opens a new window and red flags, opens a new window for parents to watch out for and rules for children, opens a new window.

 - Read over these short lessons on stranger safety by Officer Phil.